 Ok, so the first 2 letters of each word would be:

 Step 3: Capitalize the first letter of each 2 letters chosen.
-Easy enough, right? (later we’re going to choose to make one of these lower case, but it will be explained below)
+Easy enough so far, right? (later we’re going to choose to make one of these lower case, but it will be explained below)

 – still not very secure, though.
 So what you need to do next is look at your keyboard: